 Top photo: Pittsburgh Penguins - Photo credit: Dan4th Nicholas

-Stadium Events Guide is a user-supported website.
-When you buy through our links, we may earn a commission.
+Stadium Events Guide is a reader-supported publication.
+When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

 Pittsburgh Penguins Schedule, Tickets, & Discount Promo Code

 Pittsburgh Penguins pre-season games start in early fall, and continue through the winter and mid-spring.
 When the Pens make the playoffs and Stanley Cup finals, games continue through late spring.

 Use this promo code for your Pens tickets:

 Ticket Discount Code: Enter DISCOVERY 10 to save 10% on TicketNetwork & TicketLiquidator tickets

 Pittsburgh Penguins Home Games at PPG Paints Arena: Schedule & Tickets

 Join other Pens fans and cheer your favorite team on their home ice!